visualjeff/ember-http-error-handler/README.md

 # Ember-http-error-handler

 A http reponse code error handler.
-Interprets everything from a 400 to a 505.
-You can then use a local add-on to provide a localized and friendly message.
+Handles everything from a 400 to a 505 return code.
+You could extend it to the error template use a locale add-on to provide a localized and a friendly message.
+Just a suggestion.

 ## Installation:
 ```bash